redhat-openshift-builds/operator/README.md

 > You can combine all or multiple `make` commands in one single command if you don't have anything to modify in between the steps.
 >
 > ```sh
-> make docker-build docker-push bundle bundle-build bundle-push catalog-fbc-build catalog-push catalog-deploy IMAGE_TAG_BASE=quay.io/musername/rh-openshift-builds/operator
+> make docker-build docker-push bundle bundle-build bundle-push catalog-fbc-build catalog-build catalog-push catalog-deploy IMAGE_TAG_BASE=quay.io/musername/rh-openshift-builds/operator
 > ```

 1. Build your operator and push it to a container registry (step 1 above).